jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/Appendix.md

 - **Raman**, the ayanamsha according to B. V. Raman

-- **Krishnamurti**, proposed by K.S.
-Krishnamurti, assumes that the ayanamsha was zero in 291 CE, probably at the date of the equinox.
+- **Krishnamurti**, proposed by K. S. Krishnamurti, assumes that the ayanamsha was zero in 291 CE.

-- **Djwhal Kuhl**, assumes that the age of Aquarius starts in 2117.
+- **Djwhal Kuhl** assumes that the age of Aquarius starts in 2117.

 - **Huber**.
 The mean ayanamsha as found in Babylonian texts and calculated by the historian Peter Huber.